 One renowned child psychologist, Donald Saposnek, Ph.D., explains the fate of the new relationship begun during the divorce process: “The children will spray an emotional contaminant on the new partner that will never wash off.”

 The bottom line is if you want your new relationship to have any chance of survival, the most strategic thing you can do is to keep the relationship on the backburner and out of the children’s lives for a substantial amount of time.

 Are You Saying I Shouldn’t Date at All?

-I don’t suggest any hard-and-fast rules in the territory of dating and new relationships during divorce.
+I don’t suggest hard-and-fast rules during divorce concerning dating and new relationships.
 Your divorce might even have been motivated by a long-withheld desire for a new relationship.
 The waiting you have already done might feel agonizing, particularly if you have been dealing with a spouse in denial about the divorce.
-However, if you leap into the relationship before, or shortly after your divorce is finalized, you are likely to experience some of the seven identified consequences.
+However, if you leap into the relationship before or shortly after your divorce is finalized, you will likely experience some of the seven identified consequences.

-If you believe your new relationship is your true “soul mate”, then slowing it way down and waiting to explore it in depth should not alter that outcome.
-Waiting to date until after the dust clears has lots of additional personal benefits.
+If you believe your new relationship is your true “soul mate”, then slowing it down and waiting to explore it in depth should not alter that outcome.
+Waiting to date until after the dust clears has many additional personal benefits.
 The extra space and time you invest in reflecting upon and learning from your ended marriage will pay off with more clarity and satisfaction in your next relationship.